-NOTE: Not available for LT67
+NOTE: Not available for LT67.

-NOTE: If you have two hearing aids with the Synchronised Volume Control function enabled, volume control adjustments to one hearing aid automatically repeat in the second hearing aid.
+NOTE: If you have two hearing aids with the Synchronized Volume Control or Synchronized Push Button function enabled, volume control adjustments to one hearing aid automatically repeat in the second hearing aid.
 When you change the volume on one of the hearing aids, it responds with one or more beeps.
 A beep in the second aid follows.